 Do you find yourself experiencing neck and shoulder pain after a long day at your home workstation?
 Are you asking your kids or partner for a backrub, or taking a couple of pain relievers to soothe your aches and pains?
-Our in-house Massage Therapist, Zoe Luc, is also a certified yoga instructor and suggests the following yoga stretches for neck pain relief.
+Our in-house Massage Therapy in North York Area, Our Massage therapist is also a certified yoga instructor and suggests the following yoga stretches for neck pain relief.

 Fish Pose (Matsyasana)